aws-neuron/aws-neuron-sdk/release-notes/torch/torch-neuronx/index.rst

 Resolved the issue with increased in Neuron Parallel Compile time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Torch-NeuronX 2.1, the time to run Neuron Parallel Compile for some model configuration has decreased.
+PyTorch 2.1 (torch-neuronx), the time to run Neuron Parallel Compile for some model configuration has decreased.

 Known issues
 ~~~~~~~~~~~~